On the Pricing of Storable Commodities: Introduction

 \section{Introduction}

-In the extensive literature devoted to the pricing and risk management of commodity derivatives, most investigations take as a starting point the specification of a price process for the commodity.
-The outcome of chance in the market in which the commodity is traded is usually modelled by a fixed probability space equipped with the filtration generated by a Brownian motion of one or more dimensions, and it is typically assumed that the commodity price can be modelled as an Ito process adapted to this filtration.
-Such an approach to the pricing of commodities and related derivatives is in line with the ``standard" modelling framework for asset pricing, within which much of modern financial engineering has been carried out.
-A fundamental methodological issue arising in the standard framework is that the market filtration is fixed in an essentially \textit{ad hoc} way, and that no indication is provided concerning the nature of the information it purports to convey, or why it is relevant to the price.
-The information is in practice typically no more than that of the price movements themselves, so it can hardly be claimed in any useful way that the price movements are taking place ``in response'' to ``shocks'' associated with the arrival of information.
-One knows, however, that in real markets, information concerning the possible future cash flows and other benefits or obligations linked to the physical possession of an asset can be crucial in the determination of trading decisions, even in situations where such information is of an imperfect nature.
+In the extensive literature devoted to the pricing and risk management of commodity derivatives, most investigations take as a starting point the specification of a dynamical model for the price process for the commodity.
+The outcome of chance in the market in which the commodity is traded is usually represented in such studies with the specification of a fixed probability space equipped with the filtration generated by a Brownian motion of one or more dimensions, and it is typically assumed that the commodity price can be modelled as an Ito process adapted to this filtration.
+Such an approach to the pricing of commodities and related derivatives is in line with the ``standard" modelling framework for asset pricing within which much or event most of modern finance theory has been pursued \cite{Karatzas-Shreve, duffie}.

+Nevertheless, there is a fundamental methodological issue in the standard framework: namely, that the market filtration is fixed in an essentially \textit{ad hoc} way, and that no indication is provided concerning the nature of the information it purports to convey, or why it is relevant to the price.
+The information is in practice normally no more than that of the price movements themselves, so it can hardly be claimed in any useful way that the price movements are taking place ``in response'' to ``shocks'' associated with the arrival of information, for the shocks, as we have said, are no more than the asset price movements themselves.

+One knows, however, that in real markets, information concerning the possible future cash flows and other benefits or obligations linked to the physical possession of an asset can be crucial in the determination of trading decisions, even in situations where such information is imperfect.
 The movement of the price of an asset should thus be regarded as a \textit{derived} concept, induced by the flow of information to market participants.
-This is the point of view put forward in the information-based asset pricing framework of Brody, Hughston \& Macrina (2007, 2008a,b) that forms the analytical basis of the present investigation.
+This is the point of view put forward in the information-based asset pricing theory of Brody, Hughston \& Macrina \cite{bhm1, bhm2, bhm3} that forms the analytical basis of the present investigation; see also \cite{macrina, rutkowski}.